davidgundry/MathsForCS/_course/python.md

 You are also able to open the code in a full window by clicking the button in the embedded Repl.it frame.
 You can save your code by creating an account on Repl.it.

+Click "Fork" to save it to your own Replit account.
+You can share your replit with me by clicking "Share" and inviting me (`davidgundry` on Replit).

 You can find all the code for this course on [Repl.it](https://repl.it/repls/folder/MathsForCS)

 ## Running Unit Tests